 “I love walking.
 It’s a great way to get out in the countryside and spend time with friends, and of course it’s so good for me!
 So I combine something I love with the opportunity to raise money for a cause which is very close to my heart.
 Wessex Cancer Support gives to so many people.
 I’m really chuffed with my achievements for this year because I started off with a target of £1000 overall and I’ve raised far more than that.
 I did think it would be a struggle this year, but was very fortunate because people really see the value of supporting Wessex Cancer Support and they’ve been really generous.

 There’s no stopping Christine!
 She plans to continue her fundraising for us throughout 2021 with a coffee morning or afternoon tea to celebrate her achievements, and also hopes to take part in our Walk for Hope and Starlit Trail.

-Charlotte von Sicard, Wessex Cancer Trust’s Regional Community Manager, says:
+Charlotte von Sicard, Wessex Cancer Support’s Regional Community Manager, says: